Pranav-itsmee/ai-mom-system/MAC_MINI_DEPLOY.md

 **Mac/Linux** — add to `/etc/hosts`:
 ```
-192.168.1.100  moms.company.local
+192.168.1.100  mom.company.local
 ```

 **Windows** — add to `C:\Windows\System32\drivers\etc\hosts`:
 ```
-192.168.1.100  moms.company.local
+192.168.1.100  mom.company.local
 ```

 ---

 ## 11. Chrome Extension — Install & Configure on Any System

-The AI MOM Chrome Extension runs on each user's machine (not on the server).
-It auto-detects Google Meet sessions, records the audio, and uploads it to the backend when the meeting ends.
+The AI MOM Chrome Extension runs on each user's machine.
+It auto-detects Google Meet, Microsoft Teams, and Zoom web sessions, records the audio, and uploads it to the backend when the meeting ends.

 ### 11.1 Share the Extension Folder